GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And morning was,
 One day.

-And God said, "Let hammering-out be in the midst of the waters, and let it be separating between waters and waters."
+And God said, "Let a hammering-out be in the midst of the waters, and let it be separating between waters and waters."

 And God made the hammering-out,